LeafCommunity/TextChain/README.md

 project to always stay compatible with the latest-release version of Adventure and match its overall naming conventions for component actions and styles.

+### Java Version

+This project targets JDK 11 because the Minecraft server community is overwhelmingly headed in that direction.
+It hasn't quite received universal adoption yet, but it has been sufficiently supported that there's no real reason to target legacy versions like JDK 8 anymore.

 ## Usage